stephenlawson/django_portfolio/README.md

 ## My process

-The project utilizes Linode to serve webpages, AWS S3 buckets to serve static and images, and AWS RDS to maintain the MySQL database.
-The HTML and CSS both utilize Bootstrap4 for a simple frontend and a dynamic layout.
-The backend is handled by Django for organizing models, templates, routing, URLs, and admin functionality.
-The album categories use JavaScript to dynamically serve the correct category of photography the user is interested in, whether it is nature, astrophotography, macro, or portraiture.
+All of these projects utilizes Linode to serve webpages, AWS S3 buckets to serve static and images, and AWS RDS to maintain the MySQL databases.The backend is handled by Django for organizing models, templates, routing, URLs, and admin functionality.

+The JWST/Hubble slider and To-Do-List App both utilize custom HTML and CSS, while my photography portfolio uses Bootstrap4 to simplify HTML and CSS while creating an aesthetically pleasing frontend.

+For my photography portfolio the album categories use JavaScript to dynamically serve the correct category of photography the user is interested in, whether it is nature, astrophotography, macro, or portraiture.
 The contact form uses reCAPTCHA to verify responses before storing them in the database and sending me an email notification.
+My main programming portfolio and the JWST/Hubble slider both use custom JavaScript to allow for a dynamic dark and light mode that can be toggled at the top.

 ### Built with